Contributions from Bryan Walker and Sarah Soule

 What’s more, social movements typically start small.
 They begin with a group of passionate enthusiasts who deliver a few modest wins.
 While these wins are small, they’re powerful in demonstrating efficacy to nonparticipants, and they help the movement gain steam.
 The movement really gathers force and scale once this group successfully co-opts existing networks and influencers.
 Eventually, in successful movements, leaders leverage their momentum and influence to institutionalize the change in the formal power structures and rules of society.

-Practices for Leading a Cultural Movement
+Practices for Leading a Company Culture Movement

 Leaders should not be too quick or simplistic in their translation of social movement dynamics into change management plans.
 That said, leaders can learn a lot from the practices of skillful movement makers.